Duroktar/Wolf/README.md

 [![Downloads](https://vsmarketplacebadge.apphb.com/installs/traBpUkciP.wolf.svg)](https://vsmarketplacebadge.apphb.com/installs/traBpUkciP.wolf.svg)
 [![Rating](https://vsmarketplacebadge.apphb.com/rating/traBpUkciP.wolf.svg)](https://vsmarketplacebadge.apphb.com/rating/traBpUkciP.wolf.svg)

-Wolf is a VsCode extension that enables visual annotations of live Python code from inside the editor.
+Wolf is a VsCode extension that enables visual inspection of live Python code from the editor.
+It was inspired by [`Quokka.js:`](https://quokkajs.com/) `The Rapid Prototyping Playground for JavaScript and TypeScript` and my love of programming.

 Wolf is Good for: